Stock market today: Wall Street drifts after the first of two big updates on inflation this week

 A further pullback in crude oil prices is helping to take some heat off inflation and support Wall Street.

-They're giving back some of their strong gains from earlier this week, triggered by the latest fighting in Gaza.
+They've given back much of their strong gains from earlier this week, triggered by the latest fighting in Gaza.
 Though the area doesn't produce much oil, the worry was that the violence could spill into the politics around the crude market and hurt the flow of petroleum.

 Energy stocks in the S&P 500 fell to the sharpest losses among the 11 sectors that make up the index.